ankitects/anki-manual/src/studying.md

 ## Fuzz Factor

-When you select an ease button, Anki also applies a small amount of random “fuzz” to prevent cards that were introduced at the same time and given the same ratings from sticking together and always coming up for review on the same day.
+When you select an ease button on a review card, Anki also applies a small amount of random “fuzz” to prevent cards that were introduced at the same time and given the same ratings from sticking together and always coming up for review on the same day.
 This fuzz will appear on the answer buttons when the [v3 scheduler](https://faqs.ankiweb.net/the-2021-scheduler.html) is enabled, so if you are using a previous version and you’re noticing a slight discrepancy between what you select and the intervals your cards actually get, this is probably the cause.

+Learning cards are also given up to 5 minutes of extra delay so that they don’t always appear in the same order, but answer buttons won't reflect that.

+It is not possible to turn this feature off.

 ## Editing and More